cal-overflow/serverless-security-system/cloud/api-endpoints.md

 ```

 ### PATCH `/users/{username}`
-**Requires Admin privileges** for updating users other than oneself
+**Requires Admin priviliges** for updating users other than oneself.
 Updates a user.
-Only requires fields that are being changed.
+Only requires fields that are being changed. \
 Example body for changing user `christian`'s name to `steve` with PATCH `/users/christian`:
 ```json
 {